Ponharshita-P/Covid-Registration/README.md

   3. Covaxin slot availability
   4. Covidshield slot availabity

-# 🪶CONTEXT OF THE FEATURES :
+# CONTEXT OF THE FEATURES :

- # 📍 REGISTRATION :
+ # 📍 Registration :

    This feature enables the user to sign up and register for covid vaccination.The user will be asked to enter his details of Name, Phone number and Password.